top of page

 Antionette Williams

-Antionette Williams, Ph.D. joined CSAVR in December 2023.
+Antionette Gardners, Ph.D. joined CSAVR in December 2023.
 She has 30 years of experience in the field of public rehabilitation.
 Previously, she served as Chief of Field of Services at the Florida Vocational Rehabilitation General Agency and Deputy Director at the Florida Vocational Rehabilitation Blind Agency, as well as served as Executive Staff Director for the Florida Division of Technology and Innovation.
 Her combined experience with the general and blind VR agency afforded her the opportunity to advance through the ranks; holding positions in various capacities within the rehabilitation agency management structure.

 Her expertise encompasses leadership, organizational change, strategic planning, contract and audit management, policy development, case management planning & implementation, management training and partner engagement.
 She is committed to promoting vocational rehabilitation, organizational development and success by providing strategic support to individuals with disabilities through strong partnerships among VR agencies, stakeholders and program compliance.